 F +49 (30) 23 60 76 721

 She studied science of law at the University of Paris-I (Panthéon-Sorbonne), University of Göttingen, and the University of Munich.
 She subsequently earned her doctorate at the University of Munich on a topic of German-French private international law.
-She attended on a scholarship of the „Arbeitskreis Wirtschaft und Recht“(„Working Group on Economics and Law“).
-She joined BOEHMERT & BOEHMERT in1999.
+Anke attended on a scholarship of the „Arbeitskreis Wirtschaft und Recht“(„Working Group on Economics and Law“).
+Anke joined BOEHMERT & BOEHMERT in1999.

 Anke Nordemann-Schiffel is co-author of numerous publications in the areas of trade mark, copyright, and competition law, including the textbook Nordemann: Competition Law – Trade Mark Law (2010, 11. edition).
-She is an author of the standard commentary Fromm/Nordemann: Copyright Law"(2014, 11. edition), and author of several articles in Loewenheim: Handbuch des Urheberrechts [Copyright Law Handbook] (2009, 2. edition).
-In Schütze/ Weipert: Münchener Vertragshandbuch: Wirtschaftsrecht, (2015, 7. edition), she contributed various publishing contracts.
+She is an author of the standard commentary Fromm/Nordemann: Copyright Law"(2019, 12. edition), and author of several articles in Loewenheim: Handbuch des Urheberrechts [Copyright Law Handbook] (2019, 3. edition).
+In Schütze/ Weipert: Münchener Vertragshandbuch: Wirtschaftsrecht, (2019, 8. edition), she contributed various publishing contracts.

-Since spring 2010, Anke Nordemann-Schiffel has acted as chair of the Berlin district group of the German Association for the Protection of Intellectual Property (GRUR).
-In addition, she is a member of the industrial property rights specialist committee of the Federal Chamber of Lawyers (BRAK), which regularly advises on EU and German government proposals regarding many areas of intellectual property.
-She is additionally member of the specialist committee on industrial property rights of the Chamber of Lawyers of the State of Brandenburg.
-She is also a member of the International Association of Intellectual Property (AIPPI).
+Anke Nordemann-Schiffel is Member of the Managing Board and Deputy General Secretary at the German Association for Industrial Property Protection and Copyright (GRUR).
+In addition, she is a member of the intellectual property rights specialist committee of the Federal Chamber of Lawyers (BRAK), which regularly advises on EU and German government proposals.